 How pain’s unpredictability can affect interpersonal relationships, and recognising help when it appears.

-This edition of Airing Pain is funded by the JTH Charitable Trust and the Persula Foundation.
+This edition is funded by the JTH Charitable Trust and the Persula Foundation.

 With between one third and one half of people living with chronic pain in the UK alone, the number of people experiencing the effects of pain explodes when considering family and friendships.* For some of these people, life can become a cycle of hospital visits, blood tests, and scans.
 So, what can be done to ease these relationships?